arsalan0004/word_watch/README.md

 **Overview**
 The Word watch is a sleek wristwatch that spells out the time for you – and a bit more.

-<p style="margin-left:10%; margin-right:10%;">**Lightning mode** Designed for networking. hold the main button down for five seconds to activate lightning mode.
-While in this mode,
- the watch waits a random amount of time (1-5 minutes) before Lighting up a cascade of letters in such a way that it looks like lightning raced
+**Lightning mode** Designed for networking. hold the main button down for five seconds to activate lightning mode.
+While in this mode, the watch waits a random amount of time (1-5 minutes) before Lighting up a cascade of letters in such a way that it looks like lightning raced
  Across your wrist.
 Simple, but eye-catching.
-This little trick is the ultimate icebreaker.</p>
+This little trick is the ultimate icebreaker.